This pink velvet cake is the perfect cake for a princess. Ok, even if you’re not a princess, you’ll love this tender and moist cake made from scratch.

 - 1-2 tbsp milk

 - 2 drops of pink or red gel food coloring (optional)

 - Grease and flour two 8" round (2" inch deep) cake pans and set aside.

 - Add one cup of milk to a measuring cup and add in one tablespoon of lemon juice.
 Stir and set aside.

-- In a large mixing bowl, whisk together the flour, baking soda, baking powder and salt.
+- In a large mixing bowl, whisk together the flour, sugar, baking soda, baking powder and salt.

 - In another bowl, add the milk & lemon juice mixture, another 1/2 cup of milk, the vinegar, oil, food coloring, princess emulsion (or extract) and egg whites.
 Whisk well and set aside.